vlussenburg/hello-xlr/README.md

 # Hello XLR
-An experimental hello application
+An experimental hello application with multiple endpoints and that deploys to kubernetes.

-With multiple endpoints

-Deploys to kubernetes